peopleanalyst

 Pay-for-Performance Linkagedesign lever

-Incentive Programsdesign lever
+Recognition and Incentive Programsdesign lever

 Perceived Pay Fairnesspsychological state

-Employee Engagement and Motivationpsychological state
+Employee Motivation and Engagementpsychological state

 Employee Retentionoutcome metric